System Design Space

 Partitioning strategies:

-• By range, for time, geography, and naturally ordered data.
+• Range partitioning suits time, geography, and naturally ordered data.

 • Consistent hashing reduces data movement when the cluster changes.